Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Explicit Explore, Exploit, or Escape algorithm

 \subsubsection{Robust linear programming}

-A novel approach is to implement a robust variant of linear programming (LP) for RCMDPs, extending the traditional LP framework of \cite{Altman1998}.
+A second and novel approach is a robust variant of linear programming (LP) for RCMDPs, extending the traditional LP framework of \cite{Altman1998}.
 Note that \cite{Zheng2020} have previously used a ``robust'' version of LP in the context of UCRL, which estimates an upper confidence bound on the cost.
-This section proposes a similar variant of robust linear programming, with the key difference that our version is discounted, non-episodic for an extension of $E^3$ whereas their version is based on an undiscounted, episodic framework for an extension of UCRL.
-We add the error term in the budget (right hand side) as opposed to the constraint-cost, although this is merely a superficial difference.
+This section proposes a similar variant of robust linear programming, with the key difference that 1) our version is discounted, non-episodic for an extension of $E^3$ whereas their version is based on an undiscounted, episodic framework for an extension of UCRL; 2) separate exploration, exploitation, and escape policies are optimised; and 3) the error term in the budget (right hand side) as opposed to the constraint-cost, although this is merely a superficial difference.
 A downside of this approach is that similar to \cite{Zheng2020}, this formulation does not account for uncertainty in the transition dynamics.
 The agent may therefore get stuck in unknown states longer than anticipated.

 The approach uses the occupation measure \citep{Altman1999}, which can be interpreted as the total proportion of discounted time spent in a particular state-action pair.
 The occupation measure allows to formulate the asymptotic constraint-cost as a simple weighted sum of its immediate cost.
 For a CMDP $\hat{M}_{\mathscr{S}}$, a policy $\pi$, and a state-action pair $(s,a)$, the $T$-step estimate of the occupation measure is defined as